astrivant/polyad/charts/polyad/README.md

 expect a reconciliation pause while the new cache starts.
 Review and remove the old `data-<release>-dragonfly-0` PVC separately when it is no longer needed.

+See the [networking guide](../../docs/networking.md) for scoped graph isolation, optional Istio installation and endpoint authorization, event subscribers, and Secret-driven health replacement.
+Both networking integrations are disabled by default.

 ## Parameters

 ### Operator and shared queue parameters